Færder National Park

-Færder National Park (Færder nasjonalpark) is a national park in Nøtterøy and Tjøme in Vestfold, Norway.
-It is mostly a marine park, and includes some islands and coastal areas.
+Færder National Park (Færder nasjonalpark) is a national park in Færder Municipality in Vestfold county, Norway.
+It is mostly a marine park, and includes some islands and coastal areas to the east of the larger islands of Nøtterøy and Tjøme.
 To the east, the national park borders to the Ytre Hvaler National Park.
 Færder covers an area of 340 km2, of which 325 km2 is sea and 15 km2 is land.
 The park was established on 23 August 2013.
 The park includes large parts of the archipelago of Bolærne, as well as the protected Færder Lighthouse and the ruins of Store Færder Lighthouse with its associated protected buildings.